duckietown/mooc-exercises/collision/README.md

 ## CollisionChecker Protocol

 The class `CollisionChecker` in `collision_checker.py` first receives a message `MapDefinition` to define the environment and robot shape.
+It also contains a default pose for the robot (0, 0).
 Then, it recieves a sequence of `CollisionCheckQuery`s.
-The query contains a pose for the robot.
+The query contains a new pose for the robot.

-The code you will write should take the pose in the `CollisionCheckQuery`, combine it with the robot shape from the `MapDefinition`, and then see if it collides with any part of the environment.
+Therefore, the `CollisionChecker` must take the new pose from the `CollisionCheckQuery`, combine it with the default pose already contained the the robot's `PlacedPrimitive`s, and then see if it collides with any part of the environment.
 The result of this will go into a `CollisionCheckResult`.
 The `CollisionCheckResult` contains only a boolean: true means that it is in collision, false means that it is not in collision.

 ## Tips for implementing the collision checker